Auditory reaction

 How to get an honest reading

 • Set a comfortable volume first.
 Fumbling for the volume key mid-test ruins a trial.
+Louder tones are also detected marginally faster, so keep it consistent between attempts.

 Curious how your ears stack up against your eyes?
 Take the classic visual reaction time test back to back with this one.
 Most people are a little quicker on sound, and seeing the gap on your own results is more convincing than any chart.
+If your audio score comes out slower, suspect Bluetooth before you suspect yourself.

 Frequently asked questions